25 Great Ideas to Decorate a Small Living Room

 Just like putting together a great outfit, get pieces to complement – this doesn’t mean a perfect match; more like harmony in contrast.
 For example, pairing a plush leatherette armchair with a comfy sofa in linen and wood is a heady mix of classic and contemporary styles that’s charmingly mismatched and inviting.

-Pick out furniture with legs, and not boxy pieces, to make your room feel less closed in.
+Choose furniture with legs, and not boxy pieces, to make your room feel less closed in.
 Seeing the floor under your furniture lends a lighter, more spacious look overall.
 Take a look at these trendy side tables for rent and you’ll know exactly what we’re talking about.

 We’re all for color, but when it comes to picking furniture, choose bright or light instead of dark pieces.
 Dark furniture can make your space look dull and dreary.